AndrewGibbs/PathFinder/README.md

 After downloading the source code from GitHub, open Matlab/Octave and navigate to the PathFinder folder.
 Then run ```addPaths.m``` to add all necessary paths to the Matlab search path.

 The more computationally expensive parts of PathFinder have been written in C, to compile as MEX functions (Matlab executable).
+When running Matlab on Windows, this requires [an extra step](#windows-matlab-compilation).

 Compile the MEX codes for your system by running ```compileAll.m```.
 This works with Octave or Matlab. and only needs to be done once for each.

 If there are any compilation issues:
 * Please raise an issue on the GitHub issues page, stating your Matlab/Octave version and operating system.